 What is a Premium Domain Name ?

 The term Premium Domain, is often confusing, but the definition is quite simple: A Premium Domain Name is one that is registered.
-It is a domain you cant buy from a domain name registrar: there can be only one; unless the owner has given the registrar permission to sell the domain on their behalf.
-Premium domains are sold via Domain Auctions, websites that sell domain names for others, like eBay, Domain Registrars, generally the registrar where the domain was registered, privately through a Domain broker or on websites like this one, I personally created, own and registered all the Domains on this website.
+It is a domain you cant buy from a domain name registrar (there can be only one) unless the owner has given the registrar permission to sell the domain on their behalf.
+Premium domains are sold via Domain Auctions, websites that sell domain names for others, like eBay, Domain Registrars, (generally the registrar where the domain was registered), privately through a Domain broker or on websites like names Url .com.

 Traditional Public Auctions.